pfertyk/blog/content/008-asyncio-context-manager-testing.md

 Recently I wrote a small aiohttp application that calls NASA API to get photos from Mars (you can read about it [here](http://pfertyk.me/2017/06/getting-mars-photos-from-nasa-using-aiohttp/)).
-After initial prototyping, I started writing tests for it.
-It turned out to be much more difficult than I could imagine.
-I wrote this post to help you if you are having similar problems.
+Every good application needs tests, but in this case a process of writing one turned out to be much more difficult than I imagined.
+HELLO

 ## Code under test

-This is a simplified version of the code from Mars photos application:
+This is a simplified version of the code from my NASA API application:

 ```python
 import random